 Information About Disciplinary Actions

-Any person may call upon the Board for information about disciplinary or enforcement actions by the Board.
-Records of disciplinary or enforcement actions in the Board's possession are available for inspection or copying, according to the provisions of the Arkansas Freedom of Information Act.
+Any person may request information about disciplinary or enforcement actions taken by the Board.
+Such records are available for inspection or copying, in accordance with the Arkansas Freedom of Information Act.